sansbacher/todo-task-manager/API-Based/README.md

 There's also a [Third-Profile-Avatar](https://github.com/sansbacher/todo-task-manager/tree/master/API-Based/Third-Profile-Avatar) folder that has added a Profile Picture / Avatar.
 Setup remains the same, just a new "public" folder.

-There may be other versions with additional functions/features to come!
+There may be other versions with additional functions/features to come.
+But you can see a live version of the Third version as it stands now [hosted on Heroku here](https://sansbacher-task-manager.herokuapp.com/).